Flagstaff, Arizona: Road

 The city is connected to Phoenix by Interstate 17 (I-17), and to Los Angeles, Las Vegas (via Route 93), and Albuquerque by Interstate 40 (I-40).
 Page can be reached via Route 89 from the city, as can Salt Lake City and, ultimately, Canada.
 The main road through Flagstaff is Route 66/Santa Fe Avenue, which runs parallel to the Burlington Northern Santa Fe (BNSF) Railway line east–west through the city.
 Downtown Flagstaff and the surrounding neighborhoods are separated from East Flagstaff by Buffalo Park, with the city connected by Route 66 and I-40.
 Route 66 is connected to the interstates in downtown by Milton Road, running roughly south alongside the NAU campus; Milton Road then merges into I-17.
 Flagstaff is connected to Sedona and Prescott by State Route 89A, which Beulah Boulevard merges into, and to the Grand Canyon by Route 180, which Fort Valley Road merges into just northwest of the city.
 It is the northern terminus of I-17 and Route 89A, and the southern terminus of Route 89.

 Several towns are close to Flagstaff along I-40 and I-17.
 Approximately 6 mi south are the small urban areas of Kachina Village (west of I-17) and Mountainaire (east of I-17; 2 mi).
 About 35 mi to the west is Williams, 20 mi to the south is Munds Park, and 30 mi to the south on Route 89A is Sedona.
 15 mi to the east of Flagstaff is the town of Winona.

-From the city, Amtrak provides connecting Thruway Motorcoach service via Open Road Tours, which has an office inside the rail depot.
+From the city, Amtrak provides connecting Amtrak Thruway service via Open Road Tours, which has an office inside the rail depot.
 Local bus service is provided throughout the city by the Mountain Line.
 Interstate bus service is provided by Greyhound Lines and Flixbus.
 Groome Transportation provides in-state shuttle service.
 Bus service to the Hopi Reservation is provided by Hopi Senom Transit, and to Tuba City and the Navajo Nation by Navajo Transit.
 Flagstaff is served by Navajo Transit Route 11 from Birdsprings to Tuba City.